7 & 8 May 2025 | Jaarbeurs Utrecht | Hall 9

 After this, she joined ARUP in New York and Amsterdam, where she specialized in advance facade techniques and sustainability.
 Leonie is very experienced in complexe facade projects and has a strong vision in how to incorporate innovative solutions in to facade designs.

-Gijs Rikken
+Speaker 2: Gijs Rikken

 Senior Partner MVRDV